Calculate your annual propane gas needs in Delaware

 - Multiply BTUh by the average number of hours per day each appliance will run, calculating averages in daily usage from a typical day in each season of the year.

-- Add up all your daily averages and multiply by 365.
+- Add up all your daily averages and multiply by 365 to find your annual BTUh usage.

 - Take that total, and divide by 91,547 to convert your home’s annual propane gas energy needs to gallons of propane.